dooley-ch/whatstheweather/README.md

 ## Usage

 Before you can request the current weather or forecast, you need to add a location.
-To do this execute the following command and follow the on-screen instructions.
+To do this issue the following command and follow the on-screen instructions.
+The edit and delete commands can be used to manage existing location definitions.

 ```
 whatstheweather location add